louisgiles/KQL/README.md

 ### Note:
 This is a personal reference library, not an open-source project.
 All work is my own.
 Contributions are not accepted but feel free to fork and adapt for your own environment.
-Reach out to me on LinkedIn if you make any adjustments or additions, I love to hear what other people are engaged in. https://www.linkedin.com/in/louis-giles/
+Reach out to me on LinkedIn if you make any adjustments or additions, I'd love to hear what other people are engaged in. https://www.linkedin.com/in/louis-giles/